SErick01/Beyond-the-Bookshelf/README.md

 * Recommendation system that elevates collaborative and content-based filtering.
 * Current Reads: users can track their progress on books and rate them upon completion.
 * Reading Challenges: users can set yearly reading challenges.
+(Will be available in a later version.)
 * My Books: users can create and edit lists with their favorite books.
 * User Statistics: users can view their yearly statistics
 * Cat of the Day